tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 fi
 ```

-It is possible to set up a keyboard shortcut in `nsxiv`
+You can also set a keyboard shortcut in `nsxiv`
-that tells `lf` to add a tag to the currently displayed image.
+that tells `lf` to tag the currently displayed image.
 For example,
 to tag the current file by pressing <kbd>t</kbd>,
 add the following code to `~/.config/nsxiv/exec/key-handler`.